-Valentine’s Day is a great time to express how much you value any one person.
+This valued person poem is a precious gift idea on Valentine’s Day.
+It’s a great way to express how much you value any one person.
 An A to Z poem is a simple and meaningful way to do it!

 This is a fairly quick lesson and a lot of fun.
 I write the letters A to Z in two columns on the whiteboard, like this: